Pauline Hamill: Coaching career

 In July 2003 Hamill became the first ever female coach at Rangers FC, when she was appointed to a youth development role at the Murray Park training complex.

 In 2010, while still playing at club level, Hamill was appointed head coach of the Scotland women's under-17 squad, a position she held until 2017 when she moved up to the same role with the under 19s.
 She also headed up the SFA Women's National Academy at the University of Stirling, and holds a UEFA Pro Licence as a coach.

 In December 2023, Hamill was appointed as the first head coach of the newly-formed Saudi Arabia women's under-20 team.

-In 2025, Hamill was appointed as head coach of the FIFA-sanctioned Afghanistan women's national refugee team.
+In 2025, Hamill was appointed as head coach of the FIFA-sanctioned Afghanistan women's national refugee team which became known as Afghan Women United.